Coronavirus (COVID-19): visiting The Royal Marsden suspended

 Cancer nursing at The Royal Marsden can offer a variety of opportunities for staff with different levels of experience.
-I have been working in the Critical Care Unit (CCU) since I qualified and joined the hospital as a band 5 nurse three years ago.
+I have been working in the Critical Care Unit (CCU) since completing the specialised rotation programme offered at The Royal Marsden.

 The Royal Marsden’s CCU has 16 beds, which makes it one of the largest in Europe.